We're an affiliate

 First of all, it’s important to appreciate that dogs are descendants of wolves, which are pack animals.

-These animals would lick each other to show their love, authority, and sometimes just to relieve anxiety.
+These animals would lick each other to show their love, and authority, and sometimes just to relieve anxiety.
 Pack animals would also lick each other in the wild when they want to bond or form new friends.

 ”We now form part of our dogs’ pack and they have carried down this licking behavior to us” says Dr. Jennifer Coates, DVM.